Frame problem

 John McCarthy and Patrick J. Hayes defined this problem in their 1969 article, Some Philosophical Problems from the Standpoint of Artificial Intelligence.
 In this paper, and many that came after, the formal mathematical problem was a starting point for more general discussions of the difficulty of knowledge representation for artificial intelligence.
 Issues such as how to provide rational default assumptions and what humans consider common sense in a virtual environment.

-Later, the term acquired a broader meaning in philosophy, where it is formulated as the problem of limiting the beliefs that have to be updated in response to actions.
+In philosophy, the frame problem became more broadly construed in connection with the problem of limiting the beliefs that have to be updated in response to actions.
 In the logical context, actions are typically specified by what they change, with the implicit assumption that everything else (the frame) remains unchanged.